thaleius/physpract/README.md

 # Description
-This is a package primarily created to help with writing the protocols for the physical practicals at the TU Berlin, created by a student, who was tired of writing the long equations to show the calculation of uncertainties.
+This package was primarily developed to assist in calculating and writing the [estimated standard deviation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Simplification) according to Gaussian error propagation in LaTex.
 To calculate the uncertainties, the package uses the gaussian error propagation.

+Rounding follows the following scheme:
+- If the first non-zero digit of the standard deviation is greater than two and is followed by further digits, this digit is rounded up.
+- Otherwise, the subsequent digit is rounded up.
+- The value is then rounded to the next even number at the same digit.

 The package is still in development and will be updated with more features in the future.